nealnsharma/arrowsquaregame/README.md

 # Signpost
 ## Based on Signpost from Simon Tatham's Portable Puzzle Collection

 Signpost is played on a W×H rectangular grid of square cells and every square is annotated with an arrow pointing horizontally, vertically, or diagonally besides the goal square which has a star.
 The first and goal square in sequence are the only squares numbered.
-The idea is to connect the squares into a sequence from square 1 to W⋅H. Each square is connected to another that is in the direction of its arrow such that all the squares are connected.
+The idea is to connect the squares into a sequence from square 1 to WxH.
+Each square is connected to another that is in the direction of its arrow such that all the squares are connected.
 If a square initially has a number, it must be the number of that square in the sequence of connected squares.

 >The following are descriptions of the files: